-Because the customers always write, and the Wine Curmudgeon has answers every month or so.
-Ask a wine-related question by clicking here.
+Because the customers always have wine questions, and the Wine Curmudgeon has answers in this irregular feature.
+Ask me a wine-related question by clicking here.

 You use the term structure for wine, which sounds like a lot of jargon to me.
 What does structure mean?

 Think of a wine’s structure like the structure of a house.
 A house has to have a foundation, a floor, and a roof.
 Leave one of those things out, and you don’t have much of a house.
 A wine, regardless of price, needs structure, too, and that includes tannins, fruit, and acidity in the proper proportions.
 Leave one of those out, and it’s like a house without a crappy roof — livable, but why would you want to?

 Where do you buy your wine?
 I know you try to find wines that are available, but how do you do it?